 We look at a stunning Liturgical Fabric, such as this pattern called Wakefield, and what does one see?
 A fabric made with black and gold threads, with variations in the weave, which creates different textures on the surface.
 The pattern is complex with variations of a large ogee motif, surrounded by a floral border.

-To complicate matters, Wakefield Brocatelle is completely reversible.
+As an added surprise Wakefield Brocatelle is completely reversible, thus doubling the design possibilities.
 Yes!
 It can be used as a gold fabric with black accents, or as a black fabric with gold accents.
 As I was pondering how this process is completed, the following video magically appeared at just the right moment, and so, together, we can watch to process of making these truly remarkable Liturgical fabrics.

 Soli Deo Gloria